Sign up to our newsletter

-Lancaster City Council, Lancashire County Council, North Lancashire Primary Care Trust and the Friends of Ryelands Park are working together to help improve the park.
+Lancaster City Council, Lancashire County Council, and the Friends of Ryelands Park are working together to help improve the park.

-The partners have put together a draft plan for the future of Ryelands Park based on the views of local residents.
-These are currently only proposals and no decisions have been made.
-The final plan will enable us to secure funding to carry out improvements to the park.
+The partners have put together a plan for the future of Ryelands Park based on the views of local residents.
+The final plan enables us to secure funding to carry out improvements to the park.

 Ryelands Park is located on the main A6 road just to the north of the city across the river Lune.